tokenring-ai/s3/README.md

 **Type Notes:**

-- `S3CDNProviderOptions`: Input type for configuration (z.input)
+- `S3CDNProviderOptions`: Input type for configuration (z.input), exported from
+  the package
-- `ParsedS3CDNProviderOptions`: Output type after Zod validation (z.output)
+- `ParsedS3CDNProviderOptions`: Internal output type after Zod validation (z.output), used by the constructor but not exported

 ## Integration